 Three squads made up UVU Club Volleyball for the year 2000.
 NIRSA allowed "B" teams to compete at nationals, so UVU created a separate team within the club that can train and compete with their own goal of a DIII National Championship.
 UVU also formed a Women's team within the club to compete at the same national competition.
 The women are debuted as top contenders around the nation.
 UVU began the season against last year's NCAA national champions, BYU, in a packed Activity Center.
 The Wolverine's rigorous schedule culminated at the Conference Championships at the University of Nevada, Las Vegas and all three teams attending the NIRSA National Championships at the Reno-Sparks Convention Center in Reno, NV.
 UVU had its best finish ever taking second place in Men's Division I and third place in Men's Division III.

 The Wolverines began the 2001 season by taking eighth place at the University of California - Santa Barbara Collegiate Tournament.
 They took 2nd place at Conference Championships in Las Vegas and all three teams attended the NIRSA National Championships at the Kansas City Convention Center in Missouri.
-The UVU men again had their best finish ever by winning 1st place in Men's Division I. Four players were awarded first All-Tournament team honors including Larry Lentz (Left Side Hitter), Brad Collins (Setter), Scott Lee (Libero), and Tournament MVP, Joe Hillman (Right Side Hitter).
+The UVU men again had their best finish ever by winning their first men's volleyball national championship in Men's Division I. Four players were awarded first All-Tournament team honors including Larry Lentz (Left Side Hitter), Brad Collins (Setter), Scott Lee (Libero), and Tournament MVP, Joe Hillman (Right Side Hitter).

 The wolverines traveled to Phoenix, Arizona, on March 7 & 8, 2008 and won the MWVC Tournament.
 UVU defeated University of Nevada - Las Vegas in the quarterfinals, University of Arizona in the semifinals, and Arizona State University in the finals.
 Three players were named to the All-Tournament Team: #2 Tyler Widdison (MB), #3 Clay Salazar (LIB), and MVP #4 Joseph Moore (OPP).